na-na-hi/renget/archive/Six_Star.md

 # 6 Stars
 All 6 Star units get increased base stats and a UB+ that enhances that skill.
 Some 6 Stars get better UB+ upgrades than others.

+Last Updated: May 7th (Some units were written for EN and are being converted to JP onlight thoughts.)

 [TOC2]

 ## -> Kyaru <- (JP release date: Year 2, August 31st)